On the termination of flips for log canonical generalized pairs: Introduction

 \begin{thm} Let $(X/Z,B+M)$ be a $4$-dimensional NQC lc g-pair.
 If $K_X+B+M$ is pseudo-effective over $Z$, then any sequence of flips over $Z$ starting from $(X/Z,B+M)$ terminates. \end{thm}

-We proceed as follows in order to show the above theorem.
+For the proof of the above theorem we proceed as follows.
 First, by utilizing several ideas from \cite{Kol92,Kaw92,Sho96}, we give a detailed proof of the termination of flips conjecture in dimension $ 3 $.

 \begin{thm} Let $(X/Z,B+M)$ be a $3$-dimensional NQC lc g-pair.
 Then any sequence of flips over $Z$ starting from $(X/Z,B+M)$ terminates. \end{thm}